invertase/react-native-firebase/pages/guides/overriding-native-sdk-versions.md

 ## iOS

-Open your projects `/ios/Podfile` and add any of the globals show below to the top of the file:
+Open your projects `/ios/Podfile` and add any of the globals shown below to the top of the file:

 ```ruby